 Break the Bias, calling out harassment and abuse

 We know there are others out there with the same or similar…. but maybe even different experiences to Grace and Brittany that are still so raw and relentlessly valid in this space!
 The stats say that 1 in 6 of us have experienced the trauma of sexual abuse here in Australia.
 So, calling out any gender bias, discrimination, harassment, abuse and more as well as the effects on our health is always an awesome step in helping women move ahead and level the playing field.
-Many of us have been inspired to fight for justice and #BreakTheBias for this year’s International Women’s Day, hold our#Respect high for this month’s SAAM …… and beyond.
+Many of us have been inspired to fight for justice and #BreakTheBias for this year’s International Women’s Day, hold our#Respect high and Listen, Believe and Connect for this Week Without Violence…… and beyond!

 Together is better